rhizomes-project/rhizomes-etl/how-to-backup.md

-# How to Run the backup scripts
+# How to run the backup scripts

+## How to Install the Necessary Software Tools

+- Click [here](./how-to-install.md) to find out how to set up the necessary tools for running the backup scripts.

+## How to run backups:

 - The script etl/do_backup.py backs up code from Omeka to local csv files.